TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 <a id= event_order> </a>
 ### Event Processing Order

-Currently, the ordering of events across partitions is not supported.
+Currently, the ordering of events across partitions is NOT supported.
 Event processing occurs independently in each partition.
 Hence, your application must ensure that all the events, that are associated with a key, are always delivered on the same partition (shard on the key).</br>If your incoming stream is not partitioned on the key column(s), the application should first repartition the dataframe on the key column(s).
 You can ignore this requirement, if your incoming streams are continuously appending (For example, time series) or when replacing data where ordering is irrelevant.

 <a id= conflationpro> </a>
 If `conflation` property is set to `true`, **SnappyData Sink** will first conflate the incoming batch independently by each partition.
 This results in a batch, where there is at most a single entry per key. </br>Then, the writes occur by grouping the events in the following manner (for performance optimization of the columnar store) and is only applicable when your DataFrame has an `_eventType` column: